kestra-io/examples/README.md

 }
 ```

 Make sure to run both Terraform and Kestra on the same host when using the open-source version of Kestra.
+Alternatively, make sure that the Kestra URL is reachable from where you use Terraform CLI.

-Now run:
+Execute the Terraform CLI commands:

 ```sh
 terraform init